dart-lang/pub/doc/cache_layout.md

 The `incremental` is used while compiling them.
 (TODO: We should probably remove this after succesful compilation).

-For packages activated from `path` the lockfile is special-cased to just point to the activated path, and `.dart_tool/package_config.json`, snapshots are stored in that folder.
+For packages activated with `--source=path` the lockfile is special-cased to just point to the activated path, and `.dart_tool/package_config.json`, snapshots are stored in that folder.

-The `.pub_cache/bin` folder contains "binstubs" that are small executable scripts that will run the precompiled snapshots.
+The `$PUB_CACHE/bin/` folder contains "binstubs" that are small executable scripts that will run the precompiled snapshots.

 By default one binstub is generated per `executable` in the `pubspec.yaml` of an